sBondoc/OAI-Summer-2019/pages/lessons/lesson-01.md

 * Toggling between the two views allows you to see what blocks look like in text form
 * Beware of syntax in the text editor

-Using code blocks is as simple as dragging and dropping the commands you wish to use into the workspace.
+Using code blocks is as simple as dragging and dropping the commands you wish to use into the workspace:

 ![02](https://raw.githubusercontent.com/sBondoc/OAI-Summer-2019/master/assets/lesson-01/02.gif "Adding block commands.")

-You can also box select code blocks and copy/paste them using the [<kbd>ctrl</kbd>+<kbd>c</kbd>] and [<kbd>ctrl</kbd>+<kbd>v</kbd>] keyboard shortcuts.
+You can also box select code blocks and copy/paste them using the [<kbd>ctrl</kbd>+<kbd>c</kbd>] and [<kbd>ctrl</kbd>+<kbd>v</kbd>] keyboard shortcuts:

 ![03](https://raw.githubusercontent.com/sBondoc/OAI-Summer-2019/master/assets/lesson-01/03.gif "Box selecting, copying, and pasting block commands.")

 Blocks can be rearranged by clicking them and dragging them in the desired order.
-Dragging them outside of the workspace causes them to be removed from the program, and they can be box selected to remove multiple at a time.
+Dragging them outside of the workspace causes them to be removed from the program, and they can be box selected to remove multiple at a time:

 ![04](https://raw.githubusercontent.com/sBondoc/OAI-Summer-2019/master/assets/lesson-01/04.gif "Removing block commands.")

 The controls on the text editor are the same as with any word-processing program (e.g. [Notepad](https://en.wikipedia.org/wiki/Microsoft_Notepad) or [Word](https://en.wikipedia.org/wiki/Microsoft_Word)).
-As you're typing, AppLab will also provide autofill suggestions for commands.
+As you're typing, AppLab will also provide autofill suggestions for commands:

 ![05](https://raw.githubusercontent.com/sBondoc/OAI-Summer-2019/master/assets/lesson-01/05.gif "Typing commands.")

-Copying and pasting content is the same as in other text editors, with the right-click functionality as well as the aforementioned [<kbd>ctrl</kbd>+<kbd>c</kbd>] and [<kbd>ctrl</kbd>+<kbd>v</kbd>] keyboard shortcuts.
+Copying and pasting content is the same as in other text editors, with the right-click functionality as well as the aforementioned [<kbd>ctrl</kbd>+<kbd>c</kbd>] and [<kbd>ctrl</kbd>+<kbd>v</kbd>] keyboard shortcuts:

 ![06](https://raw.githubusercontent.com/sBondoc/OAI-Summer-2019/master/assets/lesson-01/06.gif "Copy/pasting in text editor.")

-Getting rid of text commands is also the same.
+Getting rid of text commands is also the same:

 ![07](https://raw.githubusercontent.com/sBondoc/OAI-Summer-2019/master/assets/lesson-01/07.gif "Removing text commands.")

-Another feature of AppLab is that dragging and dropping block commands from the toolbox in text mode pastes the corresponding text into the editor.
+Another feature of AppLab is that dragging and dropping block commands from the toolbox in text mode pastes the corresponding text into the editor:

 ![08](https://raw.githubusercontent.com/sBondoc/OAI-Summer-2019/master/assets/lesson-01/08.gif "Dragging blocks into text.")